osandov/drgn/docs/api_reference.rst

         :raises FaultError: if reading this object causes a bad memory access
         :raises TypeError: if this object has an unreadable type (e.g., ``void``)

+    .. method:: format_(**options)

+        Format this object in programming language syntax.

+        Various format options can be passed (as keyword arguments) to control the output.
+Options that aren't passed or are passed as ``None`` fall back to a default.
+Specifically, ``obj.format_()`` (i.e., with no passed options) is equivalent to ``str(obj)``.

+        :param columns: Number of columns to limit output to when the expression can be reasonably wrapped.
+Defaults to no limit.
+        :type columns: int or None
+        :rtype: str

 .. function:: NULL(prog, type)